9 Top Hidden Gems in Europe: Best Vacation Spots for 2024

 Helsinki: If you have a couple of extra days, the capital city Helsinki has excellent fresh fish restaurants & a unique art and design scene.
 See more detail about Helsinki here.

-Things to do in northern Finland, off the beaten path in Europe:
+Things to do in northern Finland, off the beaten track in Europe:

 ❄️ Dog sledding & snowmobiling.
 Take a trip with a dog sledding team through the pine forests.
 We’ve done this in several places and northern Finland was the best.